Best tool for X · Sales outreach

 - "I need replies now" → choose by campaign control quality, not by tool count.

-- "Our personalization is weak" → choose a lane with structured research + message variants.
+- "Our personalization is weak" → choose a path with structured research + message variants.

-- "We're over-sending" → choose a lane with explicit stop rules and state tracking.
+- "We're over-sending" → choose a path with explicit stop rules and state tracking.

 Readiness and blocker fit